tkareine/dotfiles/README.md

 When you configure [GNU Global] to use [Universal Ctags] as a symbol parser, it's possible to extend the functionality of Global with the regex based [parser definition language][universal-ctags-optlib] of Ctags.
-For instance, I've added extra support for Yaml, JavaScrip, SCSS, and Less files.
+For instance, I've added extra support for Yaml, JavaScript, SCSS, and Less files.
 See [.globalrc](.globalrc) and [custom.ctags](.ctags.d/custom.ctags).

 The downside of regexes is that they're hard to maintain.
 That's why